StevenBlack/hosts/readme_template.md

 #Amalgamated hosts file

-This repo consolidates several reputable `hosts` files and merges them into a single amalgamated hosts file with duplicates removed.
+This repository consolidates several reputable `hosts` files, and merges them into a single amalgamated hosts file with duplicates removed.
+You can [download the resultant amalgamated hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) or clone this repo and generate your own using the Python script provided.

 **Currently this amalgamated hosts file contains @NUM_ENTRIES@ unique entries.**